The Festival of the Eighth Day

 "And the Lord spoke to Moses saying, Speak to the children of Israel, and say to them, Concerning the feasts of the Lord, which you shall proclaim to be holy convocations, even these are my feasts.
-Six days shall work be done: but the seventh day is the Sabbath of rest, an holy convocation; you shall do no work therein: it is the Sabbath of the Lord in all your dwellings" (Lev.23:1-3 KJV).
+Six days shall work be done: but the seventh day is the Sabbath of rest, an holy convocation; " (Lev.23:1-3 KJV).

 The weekly Sabbath is the first of eight commanded festivals and sacred assemblies listed in Leviticus, chapter 23.
 Through these festivals, God reveals his plan, purpose, goal, and rewards for those who successfully obtain salvation and enter the Family and Kingdom of God.

 - First Day of Unleavened Bread

 - Feast of Weeks (Pentecost)